Skip to main content

 Under FINRA regulations, if you are on a margin account, you will be flagged as a pattern day trader (“PDT”) if you make 4 or more day trades within 5 consecutive business days.

-If your account is flagged as a PDT and you wish to day trade, you must close the previous business day with at least $25,000 in cash and securities (excl. crypto, alts, treasuries).
+If your account is flagged as a PDT and you wish to day trade, you must close the previous business day with at least $25,000 in cash and securities (excluding crypto, alts, treasuries, bond account, or High Yield Cash Account balances).
 If you continue to day trade and have less than $25,000 in cash and securities in the previous business day, your account will be set to ‘Sell Only’ for 90 days.
 This means you can close positions you already own, but cannot open any positions.
 These rules are set by the regulators and Public Investing is required to follow them.

 Your brokerage account, the cash and securities value in your account, may fluctuate above $25,000 at some point during the trading day, but under the regulations, we only take into account the closing balance of the previous trading day.